 How to do The Seven-Minute Workout

-The principle is this.
 There are 12 moves and you must do each of them for 30 seconds, then take a 10-second rest before moving to the next one.
-Aerobic moves must be done as hard and fast as you possibly can – and apparently, you should be in pain afterwards.
-A full set of the moves in the seven-minute workout (and the paper) can be found by clicking here, but in a nutshell it’s….

 Hmmm, I have a mixed verdict.
 It’s a great all-round workout – although the 10-second ‘rest’ is a misnomer as it’s about the same amount of time as it takes you to get into the next position.
 However, waiting for longer will reduce the effects of the workout so it’s important that you don’t cheat and take a longer rest.

 Yes, some of the moves are killers, but I think that’s more to do with your own personal weaknesses than anything else.

-The cardio was easy for me (although I could probably go harder if I did it again now I know what to expect), the exercises where I’m strong – like squats, press ups, lunges and normal planks were also fairly easy as I don’t think I could do those faster without losing form and risking injury – but those where I’m weak (wall squats as they hurt my knees, the last two and the tricep dips) did hurt a lot.
+The cardio was easy for me (although I could probably go harder if I did it again now I know what to expect), the exercises where I’m strong – like squats, press-ups, lunges and normal planks were also fairly easy as I don’t think I could do those faster without losing form and risking injury – but those where I’m weak (wall squats as they hurt my knees, the last two and the tricep dips) did hurt a lot.
 I was puffing by the end of it but I hadn’t broken into a sweat.

 At this point, I was confused.
 Did the seven-minute workout feel as hard as my 5k Park run yesterday morning?
 (40 seconds off last week – new PB – nearly threw up at the end) – erm no. I also wouldn’t say it was as tough as my Educogym weights (although it’s along the same principle – lots of reps to fatigue and no rest in between).
 Does this means the scientists have lied?… Also, no.

 Here comes the catch…